Best SIP Trunk Providers 2026: Honest Review

 SIPNEX (sipnex.ca)

 What we are: An FCC-licensed telecommunications carrier built by dialer operators for dialer operators.
 We hold our own carrier license, our own STIR/SHAKEN SP certificate, our own FCC Form 499 filing, and we are registered in the Robocall Mitigation Database.
+The trunk product itself — channels, codecs, failover, provisioning — is detailed on the SIP trunking service page.

 Carrier status: Direct carrier.
 Own FCC license.
 Own network control.
 Not a reseller or platform sitting on another carrier’s infrastructure.